-- Motor neglect, which causes a person to rarely move the left half of their body, even though they have the ability to.
+- Motor neglect, which causes a person to rarely move the neglected half of their body, even though they have the ability to.

-- Auditory neglect makes it impossible to hear sounds from the left side.
+- Auditory neglect makes it difficult to process sounds coming from the neglected side.

 - Tactile neglect refers to the inability to feel anything on the neglected side.

 Some forms of neglect are less disabling than others.
-For example, mild neglect patients can still detect objects on their neglected side as long as there is nothing else competing for their attention.
+For example, patients with mild neglect can still detect objects on their neglected side as long as there is nothing else competing for their attention.
 This condition is called visual extinction.

-Severe hemineglect, on the other hand, can cause a person to deny that their left arm is part of their body.
+Severe left neglect, on the other hand, can cause a person to deny that their left arm is part of their body.

-Before treating hemineglect, it is crucial to work with an occupational therapist to get an accurate diagnosis.
+Before treating hemineglect, it is crucial to work with an occupational or physical therapist to get an accurate diagnosis.

 Diagnosing Left-Side Neglect

-Doctors and therapists employ a variety of psychological tests to diagnose left-side neglect.
+Doctors and therapists employ a variety of tests to diagnose left-side neglect.

 Perhaps the most popular test is the clock-drawing test.
-If a person has hemineglect after their brain injury, they will draw all the numbers of a clock on one side, like this:
+If a person has hemineglect after their brain injury, they may draw all the numbers of a clock on one side, like this:

-Other tests can involve reading, where the patient only reads the right half of a word.
-For example, if they are shown the word “parrot” they would only read “rot.”
+Other tests can involve reading, where the patient only reads the right half of a word or sentence.
+For example, if they are shown the word “parrot” they may only read “rot.”